guysoft/FullPageOS/README.rst

 Building Using Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~
-There is a vagrant machine configuration to let build OctoPi in case your build enviroment behaves diffrently.
+There is a vagrant machine configuration to let build OctoPi in case your build environment behaves differently.
 Unless you do extra configuration, vagrant must run as root to have nfs folder sync working.

 To use it::